 APPROACH: In an interview with a current Radiation Safety Officer at the SSFL, the interviewee stated that each AI worker (both radiation and non-radiation workers) had a blank record sheet in his/her file called a "blue card."
-If they entered into a controlled area, they were required to have a film badge and any exposure was entered into their file (Personal Communication with Health Physicist, November 20, 2007).
-This information is corroborated in random individual record reviews performed by NIOSH as well as in documented reviews of personnel records (Boice, 2006; Boice, May 2006); therefore, NIOSH has concluded that individuals that had no record (or blue card) are considered non-radiological workers at Area IV of the SSFL.
+If they were assigned to a controlled area, they were required to have a film badge and any exposure was entered into their file (Personal Communication with Health Physicist, November 20, 2007).
+This information was corroborated in random individual record reviews performed by NIOSH as well as in documented reviews of personnel records (Boice, 2006; Boice, May 2006); therefore, NIOSH has concluded that individuals that had no record (or blue card) are considered non-radiological workers at Area IV of the SSFL.

 Based on information included in documented reviews (Boice, 2006; Boice, May 2006), during the early years at the site all personnel were issued a radiation dose folder/record; however, only radiological workers (who were issued dosimeters) received recorded dose information in those records.
 Based on this information, NIOSH has concluded that individuals with blank radiological folders/records are also non-radiological workers (at Area IV of SSFL), and individuals with recorded information in their radiological files are considered SSFL-Area IV radiological workers.
-As previously discussed, the availability of personnel records for monitored individuals supports NIOSH's ability to reconstruct dose with sufficient accuracy for the proposed worker class members.
-Because the available data also include a representation of the maximum potential exposures (a bounding exposure scenario) for the proposed worker class, NIOSH contends that this supports its ability to bound the associated dose for all members of the proposed worker class, including any unmonitored individual or any individual with potentially missing dosimetry data (this approach will be handled on an individual case basis).
+As previously discussed, the availability of personnel records for monitored individuals supports NIOSH's ability to reconstruct dose with sufficient accuracy for the evaluated worker class members for the period after 1958.
+Because the available data also include a representation of the maximum potential exposures (a bounding exposure scenario) for the evaluated worker class,

+NIOSH contends that this supports its ability to bound the associated dose for all members of the evaluated worker class after 1958, including any unmonitored individual or any individual with potentially missing dosimetry data (this approach will be handled on an individual case basis).

-• ISSUE: When firemen from other sites are involved in fires or events at SSFL Area IV, how was it recorded?
+• ISSUE: When firemen from other sites were involved in fires or events at SSFL Area IV, how was it recorded?

 APPROACH: Based on interviews and reviews of dosimetry information for this evaluation, NIOSH has determined that firemen typically wore film badges when working in areas with the potential for radiological exposures.
 In one case, an individual that worked as a fireman did not have monitoring records in his file.
 During interviews, interviewees indicated that all firemen wore film badges regardless of where they were assigned for a shift.
 One interviewee stated that "During the 30 years I was there (1962 through 1993), there were no radiation fires" (Personal Communication with Fireman).
-Based on the information from interviews, it is clear that each individual claim will have to be reviewed and processed on a case-by case basis; it is possible that the fireman without monitoring records did not receive any exposures while on the job and were not required to enter radiological areas during their employment.
-However, this does not prevent NIOSH from establishing a bounding exposure scenario for the proposed worker class.
-As previously discussed and stated, the availability of personnel records for monitored individuals supports NIOSH's ability to reconstruct dose with sufficient accuracy for those proposed worker class members.
-Because the available data also includes a representation of the maximum potential exposures (a bounding exposure scenario) for the proposed worker class, NIOSH contends that this supports the ability to bound the associated dose for all members of the proposed worker class, including dose associated with the exposure scenarios presented by/for these firemen.
+Based on the information from interviews, it is clear that each individual claim will have to be reviewed and processed on a case-by-case basis; it is possible that the fireman without monitoring records was not expected to receive any exposures while on the job and was not required to enter radiological areas during his employment.
+However, this does not prevent NIOSH from establishing a bounding exposure scenario for the evaluated worker class.
+As previously discussed and stated, the availability of personnel records for monitored individuals supports NIOSH's ability to reconstruct dose with sufficient accuracy for workers after 1958.
+Because the available data also include a representation of the maximum potential exposures (a bounding exposure scenario), NIOSH contends that this supports its ability to bound the associated dose for all members of the evaluated worker class after 1958, including dose associated with the exposure scenarios presented by/for these firemen.